Programs > Brochure

 - Prerequisites: One semester of college-level ecology, biology, or environmental studies/science; 18 years of age

 - Application Deadline: Rolling admissions.
 Early applications encouraged

 - Financial Aid: All accepted students can apply for need-based scholarships, grants, and loans

-- Explore Amboseli National Park, known as the best place in the world to get close to free-ranging elephants.
+- On a multi-day camping trip, explore Amboseli National Park – widely regarded as the best place in the world to get close to free-ranging elephants.

-- Embark on a two-week excursion to northern Tanzania, including expeditions to Tarangire and Lake Manyara National Parks, and the Ngorongoro Conservation Area.
+- Spend two weeks in Tanzania, with expeditions to Serengeti National Park, Tarangire and Lake Manyara National Parks, and the Ngorongoro Conservation Area.

-SFS students live and study at the Center for Wildlife and Water Studies.
-The Center lies in the heart of Kenya’s Rift Valley, nestled between three world-famous national parks.
+SFS students live and study at the Center for Water and Wildlife Studies.
+The Center, known locally as Kilimanjaro Bush Camp, lies in the heart of Kenya’s Rift Valley, between three world-famous national parks.
 The snow-capped peak of Mt.
 Kilimanjaro towers over miles of savanna, replete with a diversity of wildlife.
-Campus is a sprawling, grassy compound made up of traditional thatched bandas (cabins) and a central chumba (main building), steps away from the friendly village of Kimana.
+Our sprawling, grassy campus includes traditional thatched bandas (cabins) and a central chumba (main building), just down the road from the small town of Kimana.

 - Climate change resilience

 - Community conservation